zampie/unet-colorization-pytorch/README.md

 About the dataset:
 Illustrations are crawled from https://konachan.net/.
-Edges are extractd by a laplacian laplacian filter.
+Edges are extractd by a laplacian filter.
 You can download the dataset from: https://drive.google.com/open?id=1elHLWSpr-T2aSpAttYYMbDnj7sj5vs-Q